 Jobseeker’s Allowance is a benefit for people who are unemployed or working fewer than 16 hours a week, and are looking for work.

 There are 2 forms of Jobseeker’s Allowance – contribution-based and income-based.
-Income-based Jobseeker’s Allowance is currently being replaced by Universal Credit.
+Income-based Jobseeker’s Allowance has been replaced by Universal Credit for new claims (except in the case where people are entitled to the Severe Disability Premium).

 Contribution-based Jobseeker’s Allowance

 This is a personal flat-rate allowance.
-You may be able to claim this if you have paid enough in National Insurance contributions.
+You might be able to claim this if you've paid enough in National Insurance contributions.

 Contribution-based Jobseeker’s Allowance can be paid for up to 6 months, either in one period, or several shorter periods where your entitlement is still based on the same tax years.